Ishank-dubey/DSInJs/README.md

 Running median or infinite median using Heaps

 Sliding window maximum value using heaps in n * log (w) time

+Find with path compression in a Disjoint set

+Union in a Disjoint set with and w/o path compression

 Adding more with time..